Trump orders oil production to restart off Santa Barbara County

 By KAREN VELIE

-President Donald Trump on Friday directed Sable Offshore to resume oil production off of Santa Barbara under the Defense Production Act.
+President Donald Trump on Friday directed Sable Offshore to resume oil production off the coast of Santa Barbara under the Defense Production Act.
 Sable Offshore has been unable to produce oil because of ongoing disagreements over permitting its Santa Ynez pipeline.

 Sable is slated to produce approxamatly 50,000 barrels of oil per day, “a 15% increase to California’s in-state oil production, that can replace nearly 1.5 million barrels of foreign crude each month,” according to the Department of Energy.